Royal National Theatre: Origins

-Finally, in 1948, the London County Council (LCC) presented a site close to the Royal Festival Hall for the purpose, so the National Theatre Act, offering financial support, was passed by Parliament in 1949.
-Ten years after the foundation stone had been laid in 1951, the Government declared that the nation could not afford a National Theatre; in response, the LCC offered to waive any rent and pay half the construction costs.
-The Government still tried to apply unacceptable conditions to save money, attempting to force the amalgamation of the existing publicly supported companies: the RSC, Sadler's Wells and Old Vic.
+Finally, in 1948, the London County Council (LCC) presented a site close to the Royal Festival Hall for the purpose, so the National Theatre Act 1949 (12, 13 & 14 Geo.
+6. c.
+16), offering financial support, was passed by Parliament.
+Ten years after the foundation stone had been laid in 1951, the government declared that the nation could not afford a national theatre; in response, the LCC offered to waive any rent and pay half the construction costs.
+The government still tried to apply unacceptable conditions to save money, attempting to force the amalgamation of the existing publicly supported companies: the RSC, Sadler's Wells and Old Vic.

 Following some initial inspirational steps taken with the opening of the Chichester Festival Theatre in Chichester in June 1962, the developments in London proceeded.
-In July 1962, with agreements finally reached, a board was set up to supervise construction, and a separate board was constituted to run a National Theatre Company, which would lease the Old Vic theatre in the interim.
-The "National Theatre Company" opened on 22 October 1963 with Hamlet, starring Peter O'Toole in the title role.
+In July 1962, with agreements finally reached, a board was set up to supervise construction, and a separate board was constituted to run the proposed National Theatre Company which would lease the Old Vic theatre in the interim.
+The National Theatre Company opened on 22 October 1963 with Hamlet, starring Peter O'Toole in the title role.
 The company was founded by Laurence Olivier, who became the first artistic director of the company.
 As fellow directors, he enlisted William Gaskill and John Dexter.
 Among the first ensemble of actors of the company were Robert Stephens, Maggie Smith, Joan Plowright, Michael Gambon, Derek Jacobi, Lynn Redgrave, Michael Redgrave, Colin Blakely and Frank Finlay.

 Meanwhile, construction of the permanent theatre proceeded with a design by architects Sir Denys Lasdun and Peter Softley and structural engineers Flint & Neill containing three stages, which opened individually between 1976 and 1977.
-The construction work was carried out by Sir Robert McAlpine.
+The construction work was carried out by the Sir Robert McAlpine company.

-The Company remained at the Old Vic until 1977, when construction of the Olivier was complete.
+The company remained at the Old Vic until 1976, when construction of the Olivier was complete.